JS-RML/Advanced-high-speed-scooping/README.md

 ### Software
 Our software is implemented with **python3** and tested on **Ubuntu 20.04**.

-Clone our *Advanced-high-speed-scooping* software.
+Git clone our software.
 ```shell
 git clone https://github.com/JS-RML/Advanced-high-speed-scooping.git
 ```
+> Quote test

 Install `odrivetool`.
 If you've already installed this pakage when you calibrate odrive, you can skip this step.
 ```shell
 pip install --upgrade odrivetool
 ```

-Connect your motor drivers(odriveS1) with your PC and type 'odrivetool' in the terminal.
+Connect your motor drivers (odriveS1) with your PC and run 'odrivetool' in the terminal.
 ```shell
 odrivetool
 ```